acebuddyteam/gargula/README.md

 <img src="gargula-logo.png" width="350px" height="200px" >

-Gargula display, Git status, Git branch and more color to the terminal
+<h3>Gargula display, Git status, Git branch when git is initialized and more color to the terminal</h3>

 <h2>It works with:</h2>